bkrishnareddy/sales_prediction/README.md

 # Sales Prediction

 ### Data Used
- Used sales data of superstore for past 7 years.
+ Used past 7 years sales data of a superstore.

 ### Problem Statement
  Need to create a model that will predict the future sales

 ### Model Development Process
- Used concepts like phase_shifing, Stationarity, Tred decomposition, ARIMA for developing the model
+ Used concepts like phase_shifing, Stationarity, Trend decomposition, ARIMA while developing the model